Košice – St Elisabeth’s Church

 Current state

-The cathedral complex currently includes a free-standing bell tower of St. Urban.
-It is an early modern building, erected after 1629, but 36 tombstones, mainly from the 14th-15th centuries, are built into its external facades.
-One of them dates back to the 4th century and is attributed to the origin of the period of the Roman Empire.
+The cathedral complex currently includes a free-standing bell tower of St. Urban, located on the market square on the north side of the church of St. Elizabeth.
+Contrary to older literature, it is an early modern building, erected after 1629, but 36 tombstones, mainly from the 14th-15th centuries, were built into its external facades.
+One of them is dated to the 4th century and is attributed to the origin of the Roman Empire.

 bibliography: